Table of Contents

 - Allocation of the remaining company assets

-- Other pending or unsolved debts, obligations, liabilities in connection with your LLCs in Delaware
+- Other pending or unsolved debts, obligations, and liabilities in connection with your LLCs in Delaware

 In case your limited liability company has settled all relevant obligations and liabilities upon the winding-up procedure, the remaining assets of the company can be paid back among members corresponding to their contribution to the company.